DannyBen/madness/README.md

 Feature Highlights
 --------------------------------------------------

-- Easy to use
+- Easy to use.
-- Built in full text search
+- Built-in full text search.
-- Compatible with how markdown files are displayed on GitHub andGitHub pages.
+- Compatible with how markdown files are displayed on GitHub and GitHub pages.
-- Configure with a configuration file or command arguments
+- Configure with a configuration file or command arguments.
+- Fully customizable theme.
+- Automatic generation of navigation sidebar.
-- Automatic generation of Table of Contents
+- Automatic generation of Table of Contents.